sellingcabohomes/blog.sellingcabo.homes/about.markdown

 layout: page
 title: "About Sebastian Dee | Los Cabos Real Estate Agent"
 permalink: /about/
+description: "Meet Sebastian Dee, a licensed Los Cabos real estate agent with Ronival.
+Learn about his unique 'education-first' approach to buying property in Cabo and why his story makes him the right agent for serious buyers."
 ---

 ## About Sebastian De la Peña (Sebastian Dee) <br>